hackerb9/tokenize/README.md

 a lexical analyzer, because it made implementation trivial.
 It's mostly just a table of keywords and the corresponding byte they should emit.
 Flex handles special cases, like quoted strings and REMarks, easily.

-The downside is that one must have flex installed to compile.
+The downside is that one must have flex installed to modify this program.
+(Note: flex is not necessary to compile without modification as flex generates C code, `yy.lex.c`.)

 ## Miscellaneous notes

-* Line endings in the input file can either be `CR``LF` (standard for a Model 100 text document) or simply `LF` (UNIX style).
+* Line endings in the input file can either be `CRLF` (standard for a Model 100 text document) or simply `LF` (UNIX style).

 * Conventions for filename extensions vary.
 Here are just some of them: